eCommerce marketing is more important than ever.

 Incorporate these elements into your abandoned cart email or email flow to pull more shoppers back to check-out.

-Check out this abandoned cart email guide for more details on how to craft effective cart recovery emails.
+Check out these abandoned cart email examples for more details on how to craft effective cart recovery emails.

 3. Upsell on The Thank You Page